04 Mute/unmute tracks on the fly

 Display patterns page 1-16 or 17-32 with < or > .

-Press 2ND + delete + a patternto delete it.
+Press 2ND + copy + a pattern

-Press 2ND + copy + a pattern to copy it.
+Press 2ND + paste + a pattern

 To exit the trackmode PATTERNS, simply select an other mode.